DataRaptor/drift-discord/api/README.md

 ## Overview

-This is an Express API for linking Drift user's discord account with their Solana Wallet.
+This is an Express API to serve as the backend for linking Drift user's discord account with their Solana Wallet.

 The application is deployed here: `<INSERT_LINK>`

 ## Configuration

 This services requires a decent amount of configuration through a `.env` file.

-Here is a `.env` template with fake secrets to help you get up and running.
+Here is a `.env` template with *** fake *** secrets to help you get up and running.

 ```
 PORT=8080